Peripheral Neuropathies

 • Electrodiagnostic studies (preferably serial) are required to distinguish axonal variants, including acute motor axonal neuropathy, from demyelinating forms of Guillain-Barré syndrome. | |

-• Treatment should include intravenous immunoglobulins or plasmapheresis as well as supportive therapy. | |
+• Treatment should include early intravenous immunoglobulins or plasmapheresis as well as supportive therapy. | |

-• Novel therapeutic approaches under current investigation include inhibition of complement activation and the modulation of neonatal Fc receptors (FcRn) to alleviate neuroinflammation in acute motor axonal neuropathy and other Guillain-Barré syndrome subtypes. |
+• Novel therapeutic approaches under investigation include the modulation of neonatal Fc receptors (FcRn) to alleviate neuroinflammation in acute motor axonal neuropathy and other Guillain-Barré syndrome subtypes. |

 Guillain-Barré syndrome is a pathophysiologically heterogeneous peripheral nerve disorder of autoimmune origin.
 There are several variants of this condition, and a classification of this syndrome is included in Table 1.
 Acute motor axonal neuropathy variant of Guillain-Barré syndrome is a paralytic condition presenting with an acute, ascending, and flaccid paralysis.
 This is distinguished from acute inflammatory demyelinating polyneuropathy primarily by electrophysiological studies.
 In 1986, Feasby and colleagues reported five cases of Guillain-Barré syndrome with electrically inexcitable motor nerves.
-Autopsy on one patient showed significant and marked axonal degeneration in the ventral roots and peroneal nerves without demyelination.
-Feasby and colleagues were the first to suggest a possible variant of Guillain-Barré syndrome characterized by acute axonal neuropathy (42).
+Autopsy of one patient showed significant and marked axonal degeneration in the ventral roots and peroneal nerves without demyelination.
+Feasby and colleagues were the first to suggest a possible variant of Guillain-Barré syndrome characterized by acute axonal neuropathy (41).

-In 1981, Baoxun and colleagues reported on 156 patients admitted to a hospital in Beijing, China, for Guillain-Barré syndrome; 68.6% of the patients had onset between July and October (18).
+In 1981, Baoxun and colleagues reported on 156 patients admitted to a hospital in Beijing, China, for Guillain-Barré syndrome; 68.6% of the patients had onset between July and October (17).
 In addition, 75.6% were less than 30 years of age, with the majority from rural areas.
-These observations suggest a seasonal propensity for children to develop Guillain-Barré syndrome in China.
+These observations suggested a seasonal propensity for children to develop Guillain-Barré syndrome in China.
 McKhann and colleagues used the terminology “Chinese paralytic syndrome” to refer to children and young adults from predominantly rural areas presenting with acute flaccid paralysis in seeming epidemics during summer and fall months.

 Paralytic forms | ||